MxFrgsn/COMP1004-Project/README.md

     Difficulty Options:
     Users can customize the typing test by selecting difficulty options such as punctuation, capitalization, and paragraphs.
     Important to note paragraphs contain capitalization and puncutation, however they are in a more natural placement, making paragraphs a non-exclusive option to the other two.

     User Authentication:
     Users can log in or sign up to access the typing test.

     Responsive Design:
-    Your inputted words are shown to be corrected/incorrect live on the words you're expected to input, shown by css styling.
+    Your inputted words are shown to be corrected/incorrectlive on the words you're expected to input,shown by css styling.
     Due to the nature of the css, while timer/difficulty options may be difficult to use, in many resolutions, the primary function is still very possible.

     Dark Mode & Light Mode:
     The application supports both based on the user's system settings.